Think Like a Product Manager: How to Make Large Models Output Structured Information

 Example: Collaboratively Generating a More Realistic and Effective Plan

-After clarifying the structure and materials, the plan you collaboratively complete with the large model will better align with reality and audience needs.
+After clarifying the structure and materials, the plan you complete in collaboration with the large model will better fit the actual situation and audience needs.
 For example:

 ✅ Clear target audience positioning (middle school students)